stagebloc/CocoaBloc/README.md

           // Handle error
       }
       completed:^{
+          // Signal completed.
+This will always happen, but if no
+          // error or next value has been sent yet, this means that the
-          // User pressed cancel and dismissed log in view }];
+          // user pressed cancel and dismissed log in view.
+      }];
 ```